nerkulec/MKRW_project1/README.md

 We live in times, quite dynamic ones, that brought us rapid, exponential development of new technologies in the broad area of Information Technology, especially Internet.
 It is impossible to not having heard of a friend or a colleague buying brand new product based on add-in recommendations they saw while scrolling through their commonly used newsfeed, which is a successful way of e-commerce ability to target us we such an accurate recommendations thanks to great Recommender Systems that are the main topic of this Project.
 In this project we aim to work on deciphering the magic behind many commonly used techniques in Recommender Systems that are in constant use by such companies like Amazon, Google, Netflix or any local business in your Area and end up using those algorithms on data to perform recommendations.
 Those recommender systems as it turns out, base on most important mathematical operations we may heard of as eigen-something during our algebra course.
 Project is divided into two parts which will be described more deeply/briefly in section [Algorithms](#Algorithms).

-## Definition of the project's problem:
+## Definition of the project problem:

 Given set of data consisting of movie ratings of many users, the task is to develop algorithms, train them on 90 per cent of data and perform recommendations (predictions of users' ratings per film) by suggested algorithms i.e NMF, SVD, collaborative SVD and SGD on the remaining 10 % of the data.